If you’re looking for somewhere to see stingrays in Florida then you’re in the right place.

 As this area is so huge, you may struggle to find the rays without a knowledgeable guide.

-As well as stingrays, you’ll be able to spot manatees, dolphins, spoonbills and turtles at Bunche Beach.
+I did this tour recently and really enjoyed it.
+As well as stingrays, I saw manatees, dolphins, spoonbills and even a sea turtle at Bunche Beach.

 4. Ten Thousand Islands

-Another great place where you can see stingrays in Florida is at the Ten Thousand Islands which is a chain of islands and mangrove islets that lie just off the coast of southwest Florida.
+The Ten Thousand Islands is a chain of islands and mangrove islets that lie just off the coast of southwest Florida.

 You can just sit back and relax whilst enjoying the ride and keeping your eyes peeled for stingrays, alligators, dolphins, manatees and more.